cockroachdb/docs/v19.1/managed-orchestrate-a-python-app-using-kubernetes.md

     {{site.data.alerts.callout_info}}Make sure you install <code>minikube</code> version 0.21.0 or later.
 Earlier versions do not include a Kubernetes server that supports the <code>maxUnavailability</code> field and <code>PodDisruptionBudget</code> resource type used in the CockroachDB StatefulSet configuration.{{site.data.alerts.end}}

+## Build a Python application with Managed CockroachDB

-## Step 1: Authorize your local workstation's network
+### Step 1: Authorize your local workstation's network

 Before you connect to your Managed CockroachDB cluster, you need to authorize your network (i.e., whitelist the public IP address of the workstation).
 Otherwise, connections from this workstation will be rejected.